alexnung/IMS-Starter/README.md

 Coverage: 80.7%
 IMS Project

 The IMS (Inventory Management System) allows management of stock of items and customers to create, update, read and delete.
-Ensuring orders are tracked to store the correct within an order.
+Ensuring orders are tracked to store the correct values within an order.

 ## Getting Started
 Upon opening, you will encounter the IMS start screen offering the option to use customer, item, order and stop(closes application).